Commercial Off-the-Shelf (COTS)

 Why Learn about Commercial Off-the-Shelf?

 COTS (Commercial Off-the-Shelf) is an adjective that describes software or hardware products that are ready-made and available for sale to the general public.
 COTS is a commercial item that specifically has not been modified for use and it differs from a Non-Developmental Item (NDI) in the aspect that a NDI is not procured necessarily through commercial avenues but still has been previously developed.
 MCOTS are military versions of commercial items that have been designed and built to applicable MIL-STDs (or equivalent) that are for sell from commercial companies for military procurement.
+Nearly all academic space payload projects use COTS and it is especially important that these be selected and tested for the space environments in which they will operate.

 - Introduction to Commercial Off-the-Shelf